Bachelor of Arts in Spanish With Optional Inspired Teaching and Learning Preliminary Single Subject Teaching Credential (California)

 - A comprehensive familiarity with the history and culture of the region

-To receive the Bachelor of Arts Degree with a Major in Spanish, students must complete at least 180 quarter units as listed below, 45 of which must be completed in residence at National University, and 76.5 of which must be completed at the upper-division level.
+To receive the Bachelor of Arts Degree with a Major in Spanish, students must complete at least 180 quarter units as listed below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level and a minimum 70.5 units of General Education requirements.
 The following courses are degree requirements.
 In the absence of transfer credit, general electives may be necessary to satisfy the total units required for the degree.
 Students should refer to the section on undergraduate admission requirements for specific information regarding admission and evaluation.

 Preparation for the Major (5 courses; 22.5 quarter units)